worker2025/zamin-story-bible/README.md

 ---

-# Contributing

-This repository is maintained by the author.

-Future collaboration will follow CONTRIBUTING.md.

----

 # Author

 **Daryoush Alipour**

-Author of

-**The Earth Will Hear**
+Author of *The Earth Will Hear* (زمین خواهد شنید)

 ---

 # Vision

-The long-term vision of this project is to establish one of the most comprehensive Story Bibles created for a Persian historical novel.
+The long-term goal of this project is to establish a comprehensive, version-controlled canonical reference for a Persian historical-literary universe.

-The repository is designed to support future novels, translations, illustrations, films, television series, games, educational material, and AI applications while preserving the internal consistency of the fictional universe.
+By separating the novel, the Story Bible, and the Production Bible, the project aims to provide a stable foundation for future creative and scholarly work while preserving internal consistency.

 ---

-# Status

-🟢 Active Development

----

 # Repository Philosophy

-> *The novel tells the story.*
+> **The novel tells the story.**

-> *The Story Bible preserves the world.*
+> **The Story Bible preserves the canon.**

+> **The Production Bible prepares the world for adaptation.**